jk-conley/rails_blog_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A beginner rails app to learn the environment

-Things you may want to cover:
+Things to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Generating a new rails app

+* Learning the Basics on MVC and how it works in rails

+* CRUD setup without using scaffolds or generators

 * Database creation

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...